IskraKrasimirova/DocuRise/README.md

 ## Introduction

-This is a RISE | Bootcamp DocuWare team project
+This is a RISE | Bootcamp by Nemetschek DocuWare final team project.
+Used technology - Blazor.

 # Reference links